Trends

 • User Penetration Across Categories: e-commerce user penetration is increasing in nearly all product categories.

-• Electronics: User penetration will grow from 25.7 million users in 2017 to 51.6 million by 2029.
+• Electronics: The number of users in the electronics e-commerce segment is projected to reach 51.6 million by 2029.

-• Fashion: Fashion-related e-commerce users will increase from 17 million in 2017 to 40.3 million by 2029.
+• Fashion: Users engaging in fashion-related e-commerce are expected to increase to 40.3 million by 2029.

 • Beauty & Personal Care: Users will grow from 17 million in 2017 to 50 million by 2029.